How were COVID-19 vaccines developed so quickly?

 Book your COVID-19 booster shot

 All adults (age 18+) can receive a booster shot (third dose) of a COVID-19 vaccine and it is strongly recommended to receive your booster as soon as you are eligible.
 Boosters are available at any location that offers the COVID-19 vaccine.
-A six-month timeframe between second and third doses continues to be recommended for most Manitobans.
-A shorter timeline is recommended for some groups.
+At least a four-month timeframe between second and third doses is recommended.
 Visit the Province of Manitoba website for eligibility criteria and information on where to book a vaccine.

 University Health Service is offering both Pfizer and Moderna boosters.
 Call 204-474-8411 to book an appointment.